Geek Dashboard

 Can’t Delete Apps on Mac?
 Here Is What to Do

-Sometimes the regular removal mechanisms highlighted above simply don’t do what they are supposed to.
+Sometimes the regular removal mechanisms highlighted above don’t do what they are supposed to.
 As previously mentioned, your Mac won’t let you delete an app that’s currently in use.
 Likewise, it will prevent you from eliminating default apps that came with macOS.

 Also, if you have unknowingly installed malware, it will most likely survive the commonplace removal attempts and keep re-emerging no matter how hard you try to delete it manually.